Research and industry collaborate successfully on shrimp project

 Although they come from different worlds, they find that they have a lot in common.

-“I don’t see the Natural History Institute as an opponent, but rather as a partner.
+“I don’t see the Greenland Institute of Natural Resources as an opponent, but rather as a partner.
 We’re just as interested in having a healthy shrimp population as the researchers and the rest of society,” Andrias Olsen explains.

 AnnDorte Burmeister confirms, before adding: “Although Pinngortitaleriffik is on good terms with the shrimp industry and works well with it, there can never be any doubt that our advice and results are based on research.
 It’s impartial and science-based and not influenced by economic and political interests.”